vercel-labs/mcp-on-vercel-with-stripe/README.md

-# Run an MCP Server on Vercel
+# MCP on Vercel with Stripe Payments

+This is a fork of [deploying MCP servers on Vercel](https://github.com/vercel-labs/mcp-on-vercel) to showcase Stripe payments.

 ## Usage